 Women's menstrual bleed is determined by what your unique constitution is.
 If you are pitta your bleed is three days.
 If you are predominantly kapha it is 3-5 days and can be heavy as you are more water based and if you are predominantly vata your period may be scanty and irregular, sometimes coming for a day disappearing and coming back again.

 Some of us tend to be full of ideas but struggle to bring them to fruition.
 Others are so driven and focused they seem to make getting stuff done easy, but they don't know how to relax.
 And others are resistant to change and find it hard to motivate themselves, however they are the bosom of our friends and family.
 They are Vata, Pitta and Kapha.
-By knowing what the psychological tendencies of Vata, Pitta and Kapha are, you can learn how to recognise them and work with Ayurveda's tools to elevate and/or overcome them.
+By knowing what the psychological tendencies of Vata, Pitta and Kapha are, you can learn how to recognise them and work with Ayurveda's tools to elevate and work with them to live to your full potential.
 While being kind to yourself.

 You can take the Dosha test here, this is one of my teachers and who I am studying with at the moment.

 The more apt question is - How does Ayurveda make me feel?

-As a woman specifically, Ayurveda allows me to own my physical body.
+As a woman specifically, Ayurveda allows me to own my physical body and choose what is right for me.
 I don't want to take pills and tablets and have procedures for symptoms that could be managed by building my immune system.
 And that is what Ayurveda offers, self-healing rather than taking the quick pill that ultimately compromises your long term health and specifically our women's health..